https://github.com/digitalegesellschaft/jekyll-theme-conference

 url: 'https://github.com'

-The navigation bar automatically collapses when the available space is too small (e.g. on a smaller screen).
+```The navigation bar automatically collapses when the available space is too small (e.g. on a smaller screen).
 The breakpoints are given by [Bootstrap](https://getbootstrap.com/docs/4.6/layout/overview/#responsive-breakpoints).
 The default breakpoint is `md` (collapsing if the screen width is smaller than 992px).
 It can be adapted by setting the `breakpoint` property under the `navigation` property to either `sm`, `md`, `lg`, or `xl`.

 ### Open Graph Link Preview

-In order to generate a meaningful description for each of the links, the preposition for the conference title as given under the `title` property can be defined by using the `preposition` property.
+To generate a meaningful description for each of the links, the preposition for the conference title as given under the `title` property can be defined by using the `preposition` property.
 For example, if `title` is set to "Conference 2020" the corresponding `preposition` would be "at".
-The template can then use it to generate descriptions such as "Talk *at* Conference 2020".
+The template can then use it to generate descriptions such as "Talk _at_ Conference 2020".

-Optionally, an image which is shown as preview for all links can be specified.
+Optionally, an image that is shown as preview for all links can be specified.
 For sharing via Open Graph an image ratio of 1.91:1 and an ideal size of 1200x630 pixel is recommended.
 For sharing via Twitter an image ratio of 1:1 and a minimal size of 600x600 pixel (better 1200x1200 pixel) is recommended.
 SVG image files are not supported.
-It is activate through the `img` property under the `link_preview` property containing an image file shown for Open Graph (`open_graph`) and on the Twitter Cards (`twitter`), whereby the path to the image file relative to the `/assets/images/` folder has to be specified.
+It is activated through the `img` property under the `link_preview` property containing an image file shown for Open Graph (`open_graph`) and on the Twitter Cards (`twitter`), whereby the path to the image file relative to the `/assets/images/` folder has to be specified.

 ```yaml